atgu/ukbb_pan_ancestry/website/docs/hail-format.md

 ## LD matrices

 The LD matrices are in [`BlockMatrix`](https://hail.is/docs/0.2/linalg/hail.linalg.BlockMatrix.html) format.
+Please refer to [Hail's documentation](https://hail.is/docs/0.2/linalg/hail.linalg.BlockMatrix.html) for available operations on `BlockMatrix`.
 ```
 from hail.linalg import BlockMatrix
 bm = BlockMatrix.read(get_ld_matrix_path(pop='AFR'))
 ```

-Please refer to [Hail's documentation](https://hail.is/docs/0.2/linalg/hail.linalg.BlockMatrix.html) for available operations on `BlockMatrix`.
+We note that the LD matrices were sparsified to a upper triangle (all elements of the lower triangle were zeroed out using [`BlockMatrix.sparsify_triangle`](https://hail.is/docs/0.2/linalg/hail.linalg.BlockMatrix.html#hail.linalg.BlockMatrix.sparsify_triangle)).

 ### Variant indices